 A further effect can happen when the dense area (e.g., cloud) is in motion relative to the Hubble flow, which affects the average relative velocity of the electrons.
-This is known specifically as the kinematic Sunyaev-Zel'dovich effect (kSZE or kSZ), which produces less change to the SED but may be distinguished by the fact that its maximum effect is at a different frequency.
+This is known specifically as the kinematic Sunyaev-Zel'dovich effect (kSZE or kSZ), which produces a smaller change to the SED but may be distinguished by the fact that its maximum effect is at a different frequency.
 Analysis can reveal information about the peculiar velocity of such a cloud.
-It leaves the CMB spectrum as that of a blackbody, but showing a different temperature:
+It leaves the CMB spectrum as that of a black body, but showing a different temperature:

 ΔTSZE ————— = -τe(ν/c) TCMB